Old Style and New Style dates: Britain and its colonies or possessions

 In the Kingdom of Great Britain and its possessions, the Calendar (New Style) Act 1750 introduced two concurrent changes to the calendar.
-The first, which applied to England, Wales, Ireland and the British colonies, changed the start of the year from 25 March to 1 January with effect from "the day after 31 December 1751".
+The first, which applied to England, Wales, Ireland and the British colonies, changed the start of the year from 25 March to 1 January, with effect from "the day after 31 December 1751".
 (Scotland had already made this aspect of the changes, on 1 January 1600.)
 The second (in effect) adopted the Gregorian calendar in place of the Julian calendar.
-Thus "New Style" can either refer to the start of year adjustment, or to the adoption of the Gregorian calendar, or to the combination of the two.
+Thus "New Style" can refer to the start-of-year adjustment, to the adoption of the Gregorian calendar, or to the combination of the two.
+It was through their use in the Calendar Act 1750 that the notations "Old Style" and "New Style" came into common usage.

-Start of year adjustment
+Start-of-year adjustment

 When recording British history, it is usual to quote the date as originally recorded at the time of the event, but with the year number adjusted to start on 1 January.
-The latter adjustment may be needed because the start of the civil calendar year was not always 1 January and was altered at different times in different countries.
+The latter adjustment may be needed because the start of the civil calendar year had not always been 1 January and was altered at different times in different countries.
 From 1155 to 1752, the civil or legal year in England began on 25 March (Lady Day); so for example, the execution of Charles I was recorded at the time in Parliament as happening on 30 January 1648 (Old Style).
-In newer English language texts this date is usually shown as "30 January 1649" (New Style).
+In newer English-language texts, this date is usually shown as "30 January 1649" (New Style).
 The corresponding date in the Gregorian calendar is 9 February 1649, the date by which his contemporaries in some parts of continental Europe would have recorded his execution.

 The O.S./N.S. designation is particularly relevant for dates which fall between the start of the "historical year" (1 January) and the legal start date, where different.
-This was 25 March in England, Wales, Ireland and the colonies until 1752 and until 1600 in Scotland.
+This was 25 March in England, Wales, Ireland and the colonies until 1752, and until 1600 in Scotland.
+Thereafter, in both cases, it became 1 January.

 In Britain, 1 January was celebrated as the New Year festival from as early as the 13th century, despite the recorded (civil) year not incrementing until 25 March, but the "year starting 25th March was called the Civil or Legal Year, although the phrase Old Style was more commonly used".
-To reduce misunderstandings about the date, it was normal even in semi-official documents such as parish registers to place a statutory new year heading after 24 March (for example "1661") and another heading from the end of the following December, 1661/62, a form of dual dating to indicate that in the following twelve weeks or so, the year was 1661 Old Style but 1662 New Style.
+To reduce misunderstandings about the date, it was normal even in semi-official documents such as parish registers to place a statutory new-year heading after 24 March (for example "1661") and another heading from the end of the following December, 1661/62, a form of dual dating to indicate that in the following twelve weeks or so, the year was 1661 Old Style but 1662 New Style.
 Some more modern sources, often more academic ones (e.g. the History of Parliament) also use the 1661/62 style for the period between 1 January and 24 March for years before the introduction of the New Style calendar in England.